Murder of Poon Hiu-wing: Murder in Taiwan

-According to court documents, the victim Poon Hiu-wing and the accused suspect Chan Tong-kai met in July 2017 while working part-time for the same company.
+According to court documents, the victim Amber Poon Hiu-wing and the accused suspect Chan Tong-kai met in July 2017 while working part-time for the same company.
 They began an intimate relationship a month later, and by the end of the same year Poon became pregnant.
 Chan arranged a trip to Taiwan for the two of them in February 2018, paying for the plane tickets and accommodation.
 Poon told her mother on 8 February that she would be going to Taiwan with a friend until 17 February, but did not divulge the identity of the person accompanying her.

 On 16 February 2018, the night before the couple were to fly back to Hong Kong, they went to one of Taipei's night markets and bought a pink suitcase there.
 After they returned to their room in the Purple Garden Hotel in Datong District, they quarrelled over how to pack their belongings into the suitcase they just bought.
 The quarrel ended with the two making up and having sex, and Poon messaged her mother at 1:21 am of 17 February through WhatsApp that she would be back in Hong Kong later that night.
 Around 2 am, the two got into another argument, during which Poon revealed the baby she was carrying in her womb was conceived with a former boyfriend, and showed Chan a video of her having sex with another man.
 Chan reacted with rage and smashed her head against the wall of the hotel room and started strangling her from behind with his hands.
 They struggled on the floor for around 10 minutes until Poon was dead.
 Chan then folded her body into the suitcase, packed her belongings, and went to bed.

 On the morning of 17 February, Chan disposed of Poon's belongings in garbage bins around the hotel—though keeping her ATM card, her digital camera, and her iPhone—and dragged the suitcase (with the body inside) into the Taipei Metro.
 After a 40-minute ride, he got off at Zhuwei station and dumped the body in the thickets off the trail along the Tamsui River.
 He tossed the suitcase elsewhere and withdrew NT$20,000 from Poon's account using her password with the intention of doing more shopping in Taiwan.
 However, he changed his mind and boarded the plane back to Hong Kong that night.
 Over the next two days, Chan took money from Poon's account three more times, totalling HK$19,200, to pay his credit card bills.